- Total revenue (TR): This is the total income a firm receives. This will equal price × quantity

 - If AR < AVC The firm is likely to shut down in the short run.

-- The firm may not close down at price of less than P1 – if they expect fall in demand to be temporary and they are hopeful that they can cut costs.
-A firm will try to avoid shutting down, because it will lose market share and long-term customers.
+- The firm may not close down at price of less than P1 – if they expect the fall in demand to be temporary and they are hopeful that they can cut costs.
+A firm will try to avoid shutting down because it will lose market share and long-term customers.